dcsoto/dcsoto.github.io/research.md

 > _"Nearly everything is really interesting if you go into it deeply enough."_ ― Richard Feynman

 My research focuses on elucidating genetic and epigenetic changes contributing to human brain evolution and neuropsychiatric disease risk.
-To do so, I integrate human, comparative, and functional genomic approches, across humans and non-human primates.
+To do so, I integrate human genetics with population, comparative, and functional genomic approches, across humans and non-human primates.
 My current research areas include:

 **(1) Genetic and epigenetic changes contributing to human brain evolution**